F-1 Student Employment and Training

 If you are employed through one of these arrangements and apply for a STEM Extension, your application may be denied.
 Please consult with the VISA Office if you have questions.
 Please also visit the USCIS web page on STEM OPT.

-Students must apply for the STEM OPT Extension within the 90 days before their post-completion (initial 12 month) OPT expires.
-STEM Extension applications received after the expiration of the current OPT and during the student's grace period will be denied.
+Students must apply for the STEM OPT Extension within the 90 days before their initial post-completion OPT expires.
+STEM Extension applications received after the expiration of the current OPT, even if during the student's grace period, will be denied.

-VISA Office processing of STEM Extension requests, which includes generation of a new Form I-20, takes 5-10 business days.
-Students are encouraged to apply earlier rather than later; waiting too long to apply could result in the denial of the extension.
+VISA Office processing of STEM Extension requests, which includes submission of a completed Form I-983 and generation of a new Form I-20, takes 5-10 business days.
+Students are encouraged to apply earlier rather than later; waiting too long to apply may result in the denial of the extension.

 Please direct all questions about the STEM Extension to the VISA Office.